VEuPathDB/puppet-irods/README.md

 _A secret key shared by all servers._

 You should set this because the default is not a secret.
+It must be exactly 32 bytes.
+One method for generating a random 32-byte string is with the command

+    openssl rand -hex 16

 #### `irods::globals::ctrl_plane_port`